What does the Bible say about Jesus and Christianity?

 The contents of the New Testament that I have largely referred to in this article include the Gospels, the Book of Acts and the Epistles (letters) of Paul.
 The image above actually relates to the Epistles of Paul (discussed under Heading 4).

 There are literally thousands of copies and fragments of relevant documents, related to the New Testament’s final contents in the Bible, that have been evaluated by Christian scholars.
-Those original records date from the mid first century until about 1,200 AD and verify that nothing of importance in the Bible has been altered over the centuries.
+Those original records date from the mid first century until about 1,200 AD and really do verify that nothing of importance in the Bible has been altered over the centuries.

 2. THE GOSPELS